WD teachers, staff give students toe-tapping welcome to new school year

-EPWORTH, Iowa -- The energy was palpable within the walls of Western Dubuque High School this morning.
+EPWORTH, Iowa — The energy was palpable within the walls of Western Dubuque High School on Friday morning.

 Music played over the intercom system as students made their way into the building to start the new school year.